adelinechang/github-slideshow/_posts/0000-01-02-adelinechang.md

 ---
 layout:slide
-title: "Welcom to our second slide!"
+title: "Welcome to our second slide!"
 ---
 Your text
-Use the left arrow to go back!
+This is our second slide!
+My favorite word is K!